Ida's Rice Pudding

 - Preheat the oven to 400 degrees F.

-- Combine 1/4 cup xylitol, 1 teaspoon ground cinnamon, and orange zest in bowl.
+- Combine 1/4 cup xylitol, 1 teaspoon ground cinnamon, and orange zest in a bowl.

 - Sprinkle 1/2 of the mixture on the cookie sheet and lay one sheet of pastry on top.